 The upper eyelid blepharoplasty involves surgically remove excess skin of the upper eyelid, a strip of the orbicularis oculi muscle, and then the underlying fat that protrudes out due to lack of support.
 This operation can be performed under local anesthesia or under sedation.

-Asian upper eyelids are different than the Caucasian upper eyelid.
-The upper eyelid fold may not be present at all or is shaped differently.
-Therefore, the surgical approach and technique are tailored to creating a balance of improving eyelid shape without creating a distortion by trying to westernize the eyelids.
+Asian upper eyelids are very different from the Caucasian upper eyelid.
+The upper eyelid fold may be hidden or not be present at all or is shaped differently.
+Therefore, the surgical design and technique are tailored to creating a balance of improving eyelid shape without creating a distortion by trying to westernize the eyelids.
 The location and shape of the upper eyelid fold is created by an understanding of the anatomy of the Asian eyelid.
 Creating an aesthetic natural shape requires surgical finesse and skill because the margin of error is very little.
-That is why the operation is performed under light anesthesia so that the way the crease folds during the operation can be determined.
+That is why the operation is performed under local anesthesia so that the way the crease folds during the operation can be determined.
 With proper local anesthesia, there will be no discomfort during the operation.